 Tape or Post-It Method

-The above methods should help you get your keyboard as clean as possible.
+The above methods should help you safely get your computer keyboard as clean as possible.
 Mix and match these methods to get the maximum effect.

 Experts recommend you clean your keyboard once or twice a month.
 Or, you could look at it this way: if it’s time to clean your bathroom, it’s time to clean your keyboard, too.